Aqua exercises logo, blue text with curvy stripes

 Can I build muscles in the pool?

 You can, but not the big-sized type that people usually get by lifting weights.
-Water resistance has a different effect, which gives you lean muscle tone, rather than bulk.
+Water resistance has a different effect, which helps achieve lean muscle tone, rather than bulk.

 Can I lose weight in the pool?

 Absolutely!
-Aqua exercises are great for weight loss.
-Water buoyancy eases the pressure on your joints which makes your movement safer and more effective.
+Aqua exercises are fantastic for weight loss.
+Water buoyancy eases the pressure on your joints, which makes your movement safer and more effective.
 However, you will burn fewer calories in the pool as opposed to land-based exercises.
 This means you will need to work longer and harder to get the same results.

 Can pool workouts replace land exercises?